davidalpert/go-opentracer/README.md

   version     Show version information

 Flags:
-  -h, --help   help for gopentracer
+  -h, --help   help for opentracer

-Use "gopentracer [command] --help" for more information about a command.
+Use "opentracer [command] --help" for more information about a command.
 ```

 <!-- ROADMAP -->